Last Updated: September 8, 2024

 Unresolved Economic Issues

-Despite the economic pain inflicted on both sides, the trade war failed to address the underlying economic concerns that sparked the conflict.
-Instead, it exacerbated the economic strain without providing clear solutions.
+While causing economic pain to both, the trade war failed to address the real underlying economic differences that had triggered the conflict.
+Rather, it further increased the strain without delivering an obvious resolution.

 Costs to the US Economy

-The financial toll of the trade war on the US economy has been substantial:
+The financial issues of the trade war on the US economy are as follow:

 Job Losses and GDP Impact